Dezmondo7/READMEGenerator/README.md

     * [Questions](#questions)

     ## installations
-    sdg
+    npm & inquirer

     ## Usage
-    sgd
+    generates a readme based on questions

     ## License
-    This project is licensed by sdg
+    This project is licensed by MIT

     ## Constributors
-    sdg
+    Me

     ## Tests
-    sdg
+    Test

     ## Questions
-    If you would like to ask me any questions about this project you can email me here sdg alternatively you can view my other projects at sdg
+    If you would like to ask me any questions about this project you can email me here dalewarby23@outlook.com alternatively you can view my other projects at dale.